pedrorito/ChatGPTSlackBot/README.md

 ## Limitations

 The bot uses a pre-trained GPT-3 model, which means that its responses are limited to the information that is contained in the model.
-It may not be able to respond accurately to messages that are outside of the scope of the pre-trained model.
+It may not be able to respond accurately to messages that are outside the scope of the pre-trained model.

 ## Notes